lbryio/lbry.com/content/faq/different-storj.md

 ---
-title: How Is LBRY different from MaidSafe / Storj?
+title: How is LBRY different from MaidSafe / Storj?
 category: What Makes LBRY Different?
 ---
 MaidSafe and Storj are attempts to be decentralized platforms that enable many uses, rather than a decentralized protocol designed to serve a singular purpose.